 An annual Consensus Conference held in May allows corporate executives in the count, to air their problems; two of the major issues at last year's Conference were training and the lack of venture capital.
-The count, has been working with local and regional banks since then to try to arrange some help.
-There is also a plan to create a science advisory board to provide a forum for informal communication between the County and the scientific community.
+The county has been working with local and regional banks since then to try to arrange some help.
+There is also a plan to create a science advisor, board to provide a forum for informal communication between the County and the scientific community.

-Montgomery County Department of Economic Development
+Montgomery County Department of Economic Development Telephone: (301) 251-2345